Feeding the world’s growing population

 Efficient and responsible use of fertiliser and related products can help ensure food security and economic wellbeing while contributing to reducing New Zealand's overall greenhouse gas emissions.

-As part of ratifying the Paris agreement on climate change, New Zealand has set a target of reducing our emissions by 30% below 2005 levels by 2030.
+As part of ratifying the Paris agreement on climate change, New Zealand has set a target of reducing our emissions by 50% below gross 2005 levels by 2030.

 There is no silver bullet for reducing agricultural emissions, which presents some real challenges for meeting New Zealand's emissions reduction target while maintaining a strong, vibrant economy.

-Greenhouse gas emissions from the manufacture of urea fertiliser in New Zealand is accounted for under existing Emissions Trading Scheme commitments for industrial processors.
+Greenhouse gas emissions from the manufacture of urea fertiliser in New Zealand is accounted for under existing Emissions Trading Scheme commitments.

 We need new technologies that increase productivity while using less fertiliser, to reduce greenhouse gas emissions from fertiliser.
 Precision agriculture technologies have an important role to play.
 There are also products that help reduce nitrous oxide emissions from soil.
 These products affect the transformation pathways for nitrogen in the soil by reducing the release of ammonia gas or by reducing the conversion of ammonia to nitrate.

 Urease inhibitors are increasingly used in New Zealand to reduce the volatilisation of nitrogen.
-These have a minor overall impact on greenhouse gas emissions.
+In 2023, 60% of urea fertiliser sold was coated in urease inhibitors.
+These had a minor overall impact on greenhouse gas emissions.
+However, they have an important role to play in enabling farmers to use less nitrogen fertiliser, typically less than 10%.
 Nitrification inhibitors have wider applications than just fertiliser emissions.
 They have the potential to significantly reduce nitrous oxide emissions from livestock urine patches.
-These are not currently used in this context in New Zealand but could be in future if applications can be appropriately targeted and are cost effective.
+These are not currently used in New Zealand but could be an important part of future analysis